Can Personal Loans Build Credit?: How Personal Loans Affect Your Credit Score

 Once you get approved and actually take out the loan, the new credit account may ding your credit history a bit.
 So while a personal loan may improve your credit mix (depending on what else you have), you shouldn’t be surprised if you see an overall (small) drop.

 It gets better from there though.
 As you make payments over the course of your repayment term, you’ll improve your payment history and the length of your credit history―both things that can help your credit score.
 Unless, of course, you miss payments, which will hurt your payment history.

 And if you decide to refinance your loan for debt consolidation, you may improve your amount owed if you use your new loan to pay off credit card debts.
 Yes, the new debt consolidation loan might mean a hit to your new credit―but that counts for less than your amount owed.

 Altogether, your personal loan should have a net positive effect on your FICO credit score (as long as you keep up with loan payments, that is).
-You shouldn’t expect excellent credit overnight.
+Of course, you shouldn’t expect excellent credit overnight.
 But with some patience and time, your credit rating should improve.

 Other ways to build your credit

-Now you’ve seen that yes, a personal loan can build your credit (though that may not happen right away).
-But personal loans are just one of the ways you could build credit.
+Now you’ve seen that, yes, a personal loan can build your credit (though that may not happen right away).
+But personal loans are just one of the ways you can build credit.

 For example, you can consider taking out one or more of the following types of credit:

 - Business or personal credit card

 These all have the potential to help your credit score―if you make regular on-time payments.